Can You Use a Pool Without a Filter? Risks & Alternatives

 Quick Answer

-While technically possible for very short periods, using a pool without a filter is not recommended due to serious health risks from bacteria and algae growth.
+While technically possible for very short periods, using a pool without a filter is not recommended because water clarity and chemical balance deteriorate quickly, and green water creates a drowning hazard when you cannot see the bottom.
 Manual chemical maintenance alone cannot replace proper filtration.

 Why Pool Filters Are Essential